QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/README.md

 ## Trajectories

 ### 1. Original Phyllotaxis
-The original phyllotaxis pattern from *Piccini et al.* ensures uniform coverage of the k-space, distributing points evenly on a spherical surface.
+The original phyllotaxis pattern proposed by [*Piccini et al. ,2011*](https://pubmed.ncbi.nlm.nih.gov/21469185/) provides a uniform sampling of 3D k-space by evenly distributing the starting points of the readout spokes across the upper hemisphere of a spherical surface.

 ### 2. Pole-to-Pole Phyllotaxis
-In this trajectory, the starting points of the spokes are located on both hemispheres, and the trajectory follows a path from one pole to the other.
+In this version, the starting points of the spokes are distributed across both hemispheres, following a continuous path from one pole to the other.

 ### 3. Continuous Phyllotaxis
-The continuous phyllotaxis trajectory builds upon the pole-to-pole approach by adjusting the path so that the angular position increases continuously from one pole to the other before returning to its starting point.
-This design further minimizes eddy current effects by avoiding jumps at the start of each segment.
+The continuous phyllotaxis trajectory extends the pole-to-pole design by smoothly connecting the path from one pole to the other and back to the starting point.
+This continuous trajectory motion further reduces eddy current effects by eliminating discontinuities between segments.

 ---